Why Choosing The Right Bearing Edges Can Define Your Drum Sound

 There are several different types of bearing edges that drum manufacturers use, each with its own unique sound characteristics.
 Some of the most common bearing edge types are described below.

-This type of bearing edge has a large, rounded profile.
-It produces a warm and round sound, with a lot of sustain.
+Rounded bearing edges have a large, rounded profile.
+They produces a warm and round sound, with a lot of sustain.

 The round bearing edge was typical of early drum kits during the 20th century.
 Hence when we think of the warm vintage sounds some drummers look for a rounded bearing edge is partly contributing to that.